 I continue to believe that most of the economic impact of policy changes in the past few years can be traced to a) the abandonment of accounting transparency by changing FASB rules, which allowed banks to suspend mark-to-market accounting and effectively relieved them of capital requirements, and; b) the U.S. guarantee of bad mortgage debt extended by Fannie and Freddie.
 Both of those policy changes will impose enormous costs over the long-term, but they did allow the financial system to abandon the immediate need to actually restructure bad debts.

-He leaves out energy costs, but no matter.
-The central banks have to cease lending at some point … it’s pointless … the patient is dead … As Hussman suggests, the only workable remedy is for the private sector to delever/write off bad loans.
+Hussman leaves out energy costs, but no matter.
+The central banks have to cease lending at some point … it’s pointless … the patient is dead … the only workable remedy is for the private sector to take losses and write off bad loans.

 At the same time, perhaps the establishment can begin allow those at the bottom of the economic food chain to earn.
 This requires less credit not more.
 Credit allows those with access to it to pretend to outperform those without … who are consequently exposed to ruinous competition.
 By borrowing, the government competes with its own citizens: by doing so it gives cause to those who would purposefully become dependent upon the government and thereby destroy it …